'Star Trek: Discovery' debut pushed further into the future

 Now it could be at least late summer before the show arrives.

-"This is an ambitious project; we will be flexible on a launch date if it's best for the show," it said.
+"This is an ambitious project; we will be flexible on a launch date if it's best for the show," the company in a statement.
 "We've said from the beginning it's more important to do this right than to do it fast."

 "Discovery" just started production in late January.
 Fans may have to wait to watch the series, but there's plenty of casting news to keep them busy in the meantime.
 So far, we know the show will involve a couple of different Federation starships, the popular Klingon aliens and a setting that takes place prior to the original series' five-year mission.